ni-lab/kidney-finemapping/README.md

 ```
 Then, to install tensorflow with GPU support, follow instructions from https://www.tensorflow.org/install/pip for your system.

+## Resources
+TODO: Figure out how to host resources for download

+All resources used in this repository can be found in the `resources` directory, and you will need to download the `resources.zip` from XXXXX.
+This includes the model parameters, model weights, and various data used for computing SAD scores and evaluating model performance in predicting chromatin accessibility allelic imbalance.

 ## SAD score analysis
 ### Data preprocessing
-To compute SAD scores for variants, we need the variants in VCF format.
+To compute SNV activity difference (SAD) scores for variants, we need the variants in VCF format.
 Furthermore, since we use 23 models, each holding out a different chromosome, we need to split the variants into 23 VCF files, one for each chromosome.
 An example of how we preprocessed the data can be found by running the `kidney_finemapping/basenji/preprocessed_finemapped_variants.py` script as follows:
 ```
 python3 kidney_finemapping/basenji/preprocess_finemapped_variants.py \
-    out_dir/220513_variants/data/raw/220513_gwas_replicating_loci_top_variants_susie5_finemap5_01_hg38.txt \
+    resources/data/220513_variants/raw/220513_gwas_replicating_loci_top_variants_susie5_finemap5_01_hg38.txt \
     --variant_set 220513 \
     -o out_dir/220513_variants/data/preprocessed
 ```
 This script will output a VCF file for each chromosome in the `out_dir/220513_variants/data/preprocessed/snps_by_chrom` directory.

 ### Computing SAD scores
-To compute SNV activity difference (SAD) scores for variants, we used the `kidney_finemapping/basenji/compute_sad.py` script.
+To compute SAD scores for variants, we used the `kidney_finemapping/basenji/compute_sad.py` script.
 An example of computing SAD scores for the variants on chromosome 1 is shown below:
 ```
 CHROM=chr1
 python3 kidney_finemapping/basenji/compute_sad.py \